-Ever found yourself wanting to squish a cute baby?
+Ever found yourself wanting to squish and squeeze a cute baby?
 Turns out there’s a good reason why!

 Too Much Cute

 Published in the Frontiers In Behavioural Neuroscience, the study found that affectionate aggression is “the urge some people get to squeeze, crush or bite cute things, albeit without any desire to cause harm”.

 It’s a way of handling our emotions in the face of too much cuteness, essentialbaby.com.au reports, and sends us into ‘care taking’ mode.